o-fares/CM2003_COVID19CT_Project/README.md

 There are 425 images in the train set and 203 in the validation set.

+The link for the data is : https://github.com/UCSD-AI4H/COVID-CT
  ### How do we load the data ?

   - Recover the txt files to make lists of path to load images